aws-ia/terraform-aws-eks-blueprints/patterns/gitops/getting-started-argocd/README.md

 # ArgoCD on Amazon EKS

-This example shows how to deploy Amazon EKS with addons configured via ArgoCD
+This example shows how to deploy Amazon EKS with addons configured via ArgoCD using the GitOps Bridge Pattern

 Deploy EKS Cluster
 ```shell